Leissan/workout-logs/client/README.md

 * User authentication and authorization
 * Active Record validations
 * Many-to-many relationship implemented by using two has-many-through relationships (user, exercises, and logs as the joins table)
-* full CRUD capabilities for the logs model
+* Full CRUD capabilities for the logs model
-* following RESTful routing conventions for backend routes
+* Following RESTful routing conventions for backend routes
-* frontend State management
+* Frontend State management

 ## Usage